danfuzz/samizdat/doc/library-guide/README.md

 concerning a data type or some more nebulous concept.

-Each section is divided into subsections: generic functions (one section per protocol), primitive defintions, and one for in-language definitions.
+Each section is divided into subsections: generic functions (one section per protocol), primitive definitions, and one for in-language definitions.
 The first sections are where generic functions are specified as a general definition, as well as where particular types indicate which generics they bind and with what specific meaning.
 From the perspective of "client"